 William Gibson's Pattern Recognition has a plot involving mysterious videos released anonymously on the web, and the fandom thereof.
 Anyone familiar with any fandom and Viral Marketing, at all, will find the lengths people go to over the footage eerily familiar.

-Max Brooks did an extensive amount of research for his Zombie Apocalypse novel World War Z, interviewing police officers, Federal agents, and FEMA personell.
+Max Brooks did an extensive amount of research for his Zombie Apocalypse novel World War Z, interviewing police officers, Federal agents, and FEMA personnel.
 Amusingly, he remarked that everyone he interviewed had put at least SOME thought into what would happen or what they would do in the event of a Zombie Apocalypse.
 (This is in part because a lot of real-world agencies use the concept as a theoretical example of an Outside-Context Problem, to ensure they can deal with unexpected emergencies.)

 J. K. Rowling seems to have looked into a dictionary for the Harry Potter series; for example, spell names translate into exactly what the spell does (i.e., "Expecto Patronum" = "I await a savior").
 Yes, there is some Canis Latinicus, like "Wingardium leviosa", but most of it is correct.

 She did make one mistake: The spell "enervate" wakes someone up after they've been stunned.
 The word "enervate" actually means the exact opposite: "cause (someone) to feel drained of energy."
 She likely meant "innervate."